How will Labour

 How will Labour "get Britain building again"?

-Published 31st July By Julian Sharpe
+Published 16th December By Julian Sharpe

 minute read

-Amongst these are plans to increase planning application fees for those proposing house extensions by 105%, on top of a 25% rise just last year.
+There are plans to increase planning application fees for those proposing house extensions by 105%, on top of a 25% rise just last year.
 This will bring the statutory fee to £528 which is not far short of that for a new house (£578).
 A date for the introduction of the legislation is yet to be set.
 We welcome the encouragement of additional planning department resource, as delays at local councils can be frustrating at times, but this increase in fees could be prohibitive to some.
 If you are considering extending it is probably better to get your application submitted sooner rather than later.

 Should you need any planning advice contact our Chartered Town Planners who would be delighted to assist.